 They’re dense and rich and light at the same time (can they be dense and light?
 I say they can).

-I used super-dark, high-quality chocolate in mine and not as much as the recipe suggested seeing as Mr big boy was going to get one too.
+I used super-dark, high-quality chocolate in mine and just a little chocolate rather than the half a cup suggested, seeing as my 2 year old at the time was going to get one too.

 I try and keep a decent supply of recipes like this in the freezer for snacks and lunchboxes (there are some more delicious freezer-friendly muffin recipes below for you).